Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

-Knights in the Middle Ages often rode into battle almost completed covered in armor, with a headpiece that completely covered the head and face as well, except for narrow openings for eyes, ears, and mouth.
+Knights in the Middle Ages often rode into battle almost completed covered in armor.
+They often had a headpiece that covered the head and face except for narrow openings for eyes, ears, and mouth.

-Shields are large oval or rectangular pieces of metal (or other firm material) that can be held in from of the body and moved to block swords, spears, or arrows.
+Shields are large oval or rectangular pieces of metal or other firm material.
+Soldiers held them in from of their bodies and moved them to block swords, spears, or arrows.

 All of these except swords, knives, and mines are designed to be used at a distance.